 Finally, remember that this booklet does not contain all the answers but to avoid being a victim you need to be aware that someone who is not suspicious and has a trusting nature is a prime target for a scammer.

 Be suspicious and remember if it sounds too good to be true it probably is!

-An E-version of this document is available on our website www.thamesvalley.police. uk/fraud
+An audio, 'easy read' and E-version of the original booklet is available on our website www.met.police.uk/fraud